atomiks/tippyjs-react/README.md

   <h1>Tippy.js for React</h1>
 </div>

+⚠️⚠️⚠️

+**If you're new here, we recommend using [Floating UI's React DOM Interactions package](https://floating-ui.com/docs/react-dom-interactions) instead of this library**.
+It offers a first class React experience rather than being a wrapper around a vanilla library and encourages much better accessibility practices with more flexibility.

+If you want some out-of-the-box styling and animations, and are adding simple tooltips/popovers to your app, Tippy will still work fine.
+For more advanced/headless solutions, it's best to use Floating UI!

+⚠️⚠️⚠️

+---

 [Tippy.js](https://github.com/atomiks/tippyjs/) is the complete tooltip, popover, dropdown, and menu solution for the web, powered by Popper.